Brett Terpstra

 Programming

-I have a core set of languages in which I consider myself proficient (Ruby, Objective-C, Swift), and myriad languages I’m comfortable working in and always learning more about.
+I have a core set of languages in which I consider myself highly proficient (Ruby, Objective-C), and myriad languages I’m comfortable working in and always learning more about (e.g. Python, Swift).
 I’m capable of picking up new languages quickly as needs arise.

 Writing